 And last month, a study published in the Journal of Occupational & Environmental Medicine found that a sit-stand desk helped alleviate chronic low back pain for employees.

-However, a Cochrane review also emerged last month that claimed the benefits of sit-stand workstations are “uncertain.”
+However, a Cochrane review also emerged last month that claimed the

 The review – which analyzed 20 studies involving 2,180 participants – found very low- or low-quality evidence that employees who used sit-stand desks sat between 30 minutes to 2 hours less than those who used sit-only desks.